 Mcdavid 6440 Hex Knee Pads

-These Mcdavid pads come equipped with their patented and popular hex foam that’s designed to wick moisture away from the skin, which will prevent rashes, chafing, and general irritation.
-The padding is highly breathable, so you’ll remain cool and dry as you play.
-The closed-cell foam padding technology will also provide top of the line protection against collision and contact, providing ultimate protection when you need it the most.
-The pads themselves are best described as highly durable, so you can wear them for both indoor and outdoor courts.
-These pads can be used on the shins, elbows, and knees.
-They’re also washable, so you can toss them in the wash after a game and keep them smelling fresh.
+These Mcdavid pads feature their patented and popular hex foam, which wicks moisture away from the skin, preventing rashes, chafing, and general irritation.
+The padding is highly breathable, keeping you cool and dry as you play.
+The closed-cell foam padding technology provides top-of-the-line protection against collision and contact, offering ultimate protection when you need it the most.
+You can wear the highly durable pads for both indoor and outdoor courts, and they are suitable on the shins, elbows, and knees.
+You can also toss them in the wash after a game and keep them smelling fresh.

 - Hex foam technology